JoeyLeoBen/NHL_Analysis/README.md

 ## **Overview**
 This project leverages multiple linear regression to predict NHL regular season wins based on team metrics collected from 2007 to 2023.
 The goal is to identify the key performance indicators that contribute most significantly to winning games throughout the regular season.

-By analyzing data sourced via the [NHL API](https://github.com/Zmalski/NHL-API-Reference) and web scraping from [naturalstattrick.com](https://www.naturalstattrick.com/glossary.php?teams#), this project not only highlights the strongest predictors of success but also provides actionable insights—particularly for junior hockey coaches looking to implement data-driven strategies to enhance team performance.
+By analyzing data sourced via the [NHL API](https://github.com/Zmalski/NHL-API-Reference) and web scraping from [naturalstattrick.com](https://www.naturalstattrick.com/glossary.php?teams#), this project highlights the strongest predictors of success in addition to actionable insights to support hockey analysts.

 ---